 Before making changes in the registry, the defaults should be backed up so that if problems occur after changing, the process can be undone.
 At first, launch the registry editor by pressing Windows key+ “R” simultaneously and launching the run.
 Then type “Regedit” and hit enter.
 Alternatively searching “Regedit” in Cortana can also launch it.
 Then allow it to run as administrator by choosing “yes” in the UAC (user account control) prompt.

-Backing up registry is very easy.
+Backing up the registry is very easy.
 Press the “File” tab on the top left and choose “Export”.
 In the export range menu, choose all or selected branches.
-The registration entries can be saved as normal “.reg” files or even text files or hive files.
+The registry entries can be saved as normal “.reg” files or even text files or hive files.
 Select location and then hit “Save” to back up the registry.
 Saving the whole registry will take up about 500 megabytes depending on the apps.
 This .reg file can be easily imported later on by double-clicking it or choose “Import” from the registry editor.